Golf (card game)

-Golf (also known as Polish Polka, Polish Poker, Turtle, Hara Kiri and Crazy Nines) is a card game where players try to earn the lowest number of points (as in golf, the sport) over the course of nine deals (or "holes").
+Golf (also known as Polish Polka, Polish Poker, Turtle, Hara Kiri and Crazy Nines) is a card game where players try to earn the lowest score (as in golf, the sport) over the course of multiple deals (or "holes", as in a golf course hole), usually nine.

-The game has little in common with the solitaire game of the same name.
+This game is not to be confused with the solitaire game of the same name, with which it has little in common.

 Deal

-Two or three players use a standard 52-card deck.
-If played with four or more, a double-deck of 104 cards can be used.
+A single 52-card deck is recommended for a two or three player game.
+If played with four or more players, a double-deck of 104 cards is ideal.

 Each player is dealt six face-down cards from a shuffled deck.
-The remaining cards are placed face down to serve as the stock, from which the top card is taken and turned up to start the discard pile beside it.
+The remaining cards are placed face down to form the stockpile, from which the top card is taken and turned up to start the discard pile beside it.
 Players arrange their cards in two rows of three in front of them and turn any two of these cards face up.
 This arrangement is maintained throughout the game; players always have six cards in front of them.

 Play

 The objective is for players to reduce the value of the cards in front of them by swapping them for lesser value cards.
-After the last round, the highest score loses the game and the lowest score wins the game (see scoring below).
+After the end of each round, players calculate the score of their respective six cards.

-Beginning at the dealer's left, players take turns drawing single cards from either the stock or discard piles.
-The drawn card may either be swapped for one of that player's six cards or discarded.
+Beginning with the dealer's left, players take turns drawing a single card from either the stockpile or discard pile.
+The drawn card may either be swapped for one of that player's six cards or, if drawn from the stockpile, discarded.
 If the card is swapped for one of the face-down cards, the card swapped in remains face up.
 If the card drawn is discarded, the player can then choose to flip a card face up.

 The round ends when a player has six face-up cards (sometimes the other players are given one final turn following this), after which scoring happens as follows: